okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 | client_id     | Required if client has a secret and client credentials are not provided in the Authorization header.
 This is used in conjunction with `client_secret` to authenticate the client application.                                                                                                               | String |
 | client_secret | Required if the client has a secret and client credentials are not provided in the Authorization header.
 This is used in conjunction with `client_id` to authenticate the client application.                                                                                                                 | String |

->Note: You can't provide a `client_id` in both the Authorization header and as a request parameter.

 ##### Refresh Tokens for Web and Native Applications

 For web and native application types, an additional process is required: